Nobody but a fool would

 mostly cool in 45 minutes, it started to rain and

+we relaxed.
 We learned later that the cause was

 a careless smoker: cigarettes down outhouses